Where's the best place to buy contact lenses?

 If you have a common prescription, already have a valid Rx and need more contact lenses immediately, such a location may be a good option because they may be able to sell you lenses with no waiting if they have your brand, size and lens power in stock.
 These sellers also benefit from volume buying and generally offer competitive prices.
 Some people also appreciate the "trust factor" of an in-person transaction, as opposed to purchasing contact lenses online.
 And these locations generally are open evenings and weekends.

-Internet sites let you order 24/7 and make it easy to compare prices.
-A disadvantage is that if you need lenses today, you won't get them; and if you need them tomorrow, be prepared for extra shipping charges.
+Online retailers.
+Buying online offers 24/7 convenience.
+Websites make it easy to compare prices; and contact lenses offered online are generally competitively priced.
+A disadvantage is that if you need lenses today, you won't get them; and if you need them tomorrow, you might need to pay extra shipping charges.

 Step Three: Compare Prices